 What is the proper radio call to pick up VFR flight following?

-VFR pilots always seem to mess this call up.
+VFR pilots always seem to mess up this call.
 This is what it should look like:

 Give ATC a heads up: